-Experiments on compound risks show that people frequently violate the reduction axiom of EUT, i.e. the value of a prospect resolving in several stages differs from the value of the probabilistically equivalent one-stage prospect.9 In the following, we assume that the decision maker applies folding back when evaluating the prospect under consideration.
+Experiments on compound risks show that people frequently violate the reduction axiom of EUT, that is, the value of a prospect resolving in several stages differs from the value of the probabilistically equivalent one-stage prospect.
+In the following, we assume that the decision maker applies folding back when evaluating the prospect under consideration.